ninarao/wer_calc/README.md

 # wer_calc
-Python script that performs word error rate (WER) calculation for a set of reference and generated text files (TXT, VTT, and/or SRT) and outputs results to csv.
+Python script that performs word error rate (WER) calculation for a set of reference and generated TXT, VTT, or SRT files and outputs results to csv.

 ## Usage
 ```